The 10 best PlayStation 5 exclusive games

 Ghost of Tsushima: Director’s Cut

-Ghost of Tsushima is a phenomenal game, but the Director’s Cut for PS5 packs in not only improved gameplay, but a whole piece of story DLC too.
-This is the best version of the game you can buy, adding to the base game’s story in a meaningful way while bringing a lot more gameplay for you to dig your teeth into.
+Ghost of Tsushima is a phenomenal game, but the Director’s Cut for PS5 packs in improved gameplay as well as a whole piece of story DLC too.
+This is the best version of the game you can buy, adding to the base game’s story in a meaningful way while bringing a lot more gameplay for you to sink your teeth into.
 The draw of Ghost of Tsushima is the accuracy of the setting and the swordplay, which makes you feel like a true samurai master.
 The world is rich and feels great to explore, allowing you to lose hours of your day let it.

 God of War Ragnarok